vndee/redis-data-structures/docs/trie.md

 - Each node is a Redis hash containing its children
 - Special marker '*' indicates end of word
 - Keys are structured as `{trie_key}:{prefix}`
+- Empty strings are stored in the root node
 - Thread-safe operations using Redis atomic commands

 ## Best Practices